 This poem imagines darkness as a sentient thing, making very human choices.
-This is a poem rooted in physics and chemistry, but also deeply imaginative.
+This is a science fiction poem rooted in physics and chemistry, but also deeply imaginative.
 This is a great text to model a “zoom” of a thing.
 When I’m teaching poetry, I love having students choose one thing (a pencil, a coffee mug, or a peel of laughter) and “zoom” in on its existence.
 Where does it begin and end?
 Why does it exist?
-This science fiction poem does just that.
+This science-fiction poem does just that.

 Need something else?
 You can find ALL my recommendation lists for inclusive classroom materials here.
 Novels, TED talks, short stories, and so much more!

 This is Ground Control to Major Tom, you’ve really made the grade

 And the papers want to know whose shirts you wear

 Now it’s time to leave the capsule if you dare

 This song is a great way to integrate some music into your classroom, AND it’s a narrative song in an under-utilized genre.
 It’s definitely a win-win!
 Students are really interested in the slow build of this song.
 This song taps into a very modern fear of being lost in space but also answers some fears of a specific historical context.
 Moreover, you could discuss this song as a metaphor.
 Science fiction is famous for taking general human fears and concerns and mapping them onto specific speculative events, but we can always map them back.
 How does the fear of “being lost” connect to other works of literature?
 What could “Ground Control” symbolize?